yixiaoer/einshard/docs/syntax.md

    TODO: More examples and edge cases will be added to illustrate different placements and their effects on device groups of devices.

-When using `einshard`, consider the number of devices you have.
+When using einshard, consider the number of devices you have.
 You should always use `*` and `...` when possible to simplify the expressions and leverage the library's flexibility.

-By following these syntax rules, `einshard` allows you to efficiently implement data parallelism and 1-D tensor parallelism in JAX, among other parallel techniques, without modifying your model code.
+By following these syntax rules, einshard allows you to efficiently implement data parallelism and 1-D tensor parallelism in JAX without modifying your model code.